danlidennydeng/react-gopinav/README.md

 var ac_eq = (a ==== c); // true since they point to the same references.

 Pure Component can stop unnessary re-rendering if the props and state are the same, this leads to performance boost.

+Summary

+* We can create a component by extending the PureComponent class
+* A PureComponent implements the shouldComponentUpdate lifecycle method by performing a shallow comparison on the props and state of the component
+* If there is no difference, the component is not re-rendered - performance boost.
+* It is a good idea to ensure that all the children component are also pure to avoid unexpected behaviour.
+* Never muteate the state.
+Always return a new object that reflects the new state.